Youth Task Force

 Youth Task Force members must be able to follow directions and communicate with staff and volunteers with a friendly, can-do attitude and may, at times, work independently with little supervision from staff or adult volunteers.
 During time spent at the shelter volunteering, Youth Task Force members are expected to be fully focused on the animals, providing them with the attention they need.

 To get started, please fill out the questionnaire below.
-You will be contacted prior to the start of the next available session.
-For questions about the program, please email [email protected].
+You will be contacted prior to the start of the next available session via email.
+Ability to communicate and respond to email and text messages in a timely manner is required.
+For questions about the program, please email firstname.lastname@example.org.